1. Multi-tenant model

 // → SELECT * FROM tasks WHERE account_id = $1

 What we don't do: separate databases per tenant, "workspaces" inside one big shared table, folder-based permissions, or row-level Postgres policies (RLS).
-Application-layer scoping is simpler to reason about in code review, and the helper is the only path to data — there is no raw SQL surface for application code.
+Application-layer scoping is simpler to reason about in code review.
+Every generic CRUD path goes through tenantDb(); bespoke routes (auth, CP, app-settings) carry their own per-route checks documented in-file.

 2. The Control Plane